WE ARE EXCITED TO WELCOME YOU TO KUNDALINI YOGA AND MEDITATION !

 WHY DO WE USE SHEEPSKINS?

 Sheepskins were traditionally used by rishis (yogis) meditating in remote and secluded areas throughout history.
-When meditating on a natural fiber, yogis say a person’s electromagnetic field is less influenced by the vibrations of the earth—thus higher states can be achieved with less distraction.
+When meditating on a natural fiber – so it certainly doesn’t have to a sheepskin – yogis say a person’s electromagnetic field is less influenced by the vibrations of the earth—thus higher states can be achieved with less distraction.
 Also, there is less static electricity which can contribute to feeling restless instead of calm and relaxed.

 WHAT IS ASANA?